Carrie Underwood Stuns With Surprise National Anthem Performance [Video]

 Underwood also made no secret of her excitement on Instagram, posting a video of herself and friends celebrating in their box at Nashville’s Bridgestone Arena after the Nashville Predators won the big game.

 “#Smashville has completely gone crazy!!!!
 3-0 baby!!!
-One more! @predsnhl” Carrie captioned the Instagram video, which showed her letting off a huge scream in celebration of her husband and his teammates big win on the ice.
+One more! @predsnhl” Carrie captioned the Instagram video, which showed her letting off a huge scream in celebration of her husband and his teammates’ big win on the ice.

-Carrie previously showed of her support for her husband and her hometown team last week, showing off her manicure and pedicure in support of the Predators’ blue and yellow team colors on her official Instagram page.
+Carrie previously showed support for her husband and her hometown team last week, showing off her manicure and pedicure in support of the Predators’ blue and yellow team colors on her official Instagram page.

 “Got that #PredsPride baby, from my fingers to my toes! @predsnhl,” Underwood wrote on the social media site in support of the Tennessee team, adding the hashtags, #GoPreds, #GoFish, #SpiritFingers, #BlueAndGold, #Sparkles and #StanleyCupPlayoffs.